michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 - Generative art using any of sound, images, and/or transformations
 - Start midterm project
 - Readings (TBA)

+Preparation Assignment, if you have have received your kit:

+- If you had problems uploading the sketch, use one of the assistants methods to resolve this
+- Carefully cut the cable tie that holds the bundle of jumper wires together.
+Be very careful not to cut the wires or yourself.

 #### Meeting 5: July 20